hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-tutorial.md

 After creating the `.bna` file, the business network can be deployed to the instance of {{site.data.conrefs.hlf_full}}.
 Normally, information from the Fabric administrator is required to create a `PeerAdmin` identity, with privileges to deploy chaincode to the peer.
 However, as part of the development environment installation, a `PeerAdmin` identity has been created already.

 After the runtime has been installed, a business network can be deployed to the peer.
-For best practice, a new identity should be created to administrate the business network after deployment.
+For best practice, a new identity should be created to administer the business network after deployment.
 This identity is referred to as a network admin.

 #### Retrieving the correct credentials